joeyparrish/kinetoscope/hardware/firmware/README.md

 1. Set up the Arduino IDE and ESP32 board as detailed in https://learn.adafruit.com/adafruit-esp32-feather-v2/arduino-ide-setup
-2. Use the Arduino Library Manager to install the Adafruit MCP23017 library, the Adafruit BusIO library, and the HttpClient library by Adrian McEwen.
+2. Use the Arduino Library Manager to install the Adafruit MCP23017 library, the Adafruit BusIO library, and the ArduinoHttpClient library.
 3. To build from the command line, install `arduino-cli` as detailed in https://arduino.github.io/arduino-cli/0.35/installation/
 4. Run `make`, which will use `arduino-cli` to do everything.